fleekxyz/non-fungible-apps/serverless/README.md

 After cloning the repo, ensure you run `yarn` in the root directory.
 After that, `cd` into the `serverless` directory and alsy run `yarn`.

 If you are deploying, make sure you have your AWS credentials set to environment variables or have setup AWS credentials using the AWS CLI.
+Please refer to the official AWS documentation [here](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/) to see all the ways to set these credentials.

 Basically, these values need to be set:
 ```